Memorial Mass Held To Remember Members Of Family Who Were Murdered In Miramar 25 Years Ago

 “We are here today to speak on behalf of my cousin,” said Dr. Marie Flourent-Carre.
 She and the family are hoping the case will advance soon to the state attorney’s office.

-“We are respectfully and humbly praying, making a plea to the state to take a closer look at this case,” Dr. Flourent-Carre said.MORE NEWS: 2022 NFL Draft: Miami Dolphins Select 2 Linebackers, 1 Wide Receiver & 1 QB
+“We are respectfully and humbly praying, making a plea to the state to take a closer look at this case,” Dr. Flourent-Carre said.MORE NEWS: Russell, Higgins Jump Into Race To Run Against Salazar

 The Broward State Attorney’s office released a statement saying, “This is a continuing investigation by Miramar Police Department and it would not be appropriate for our agency to comment.
 We have scheduled a meeting with the victims’ family members to discuss the matter privately.”